pcafrica/advanced_programming_2024-2025/lectures/01/01-intro_unix.md

 C++ has found applications in a wide range of fields, including game development, finance, embedded systems, and scientific computing.
 Its combination of performance, portability, and expressive power makes it a versatile choice for building software across various domains.

 C++ continues to evolve, with ongoing work on future language standards.
-Features like concepts (a type of compile-time constraint) and modules (for better code organization and encapsulation) are expected to play a significant role in shaping the language's future.
+Features like concepts (a type of compile-time constraint) and modules (for better code organization and encapsulation) from C++20 are expected to play a significant role in shaping the language's future.

 The history of C++ is a testament to the enduring power of a well-designed programming language.
 From its humble beginnings as an extension of C to its status as a modern, versatile language, C++ has left an indelible mark on the world of software development.
 Its rich history, coupled with ongoing innovations, ensures that C++ will remain a vital tool for programmers for years to come.